Zinc Oxide Cream

 This is not a list of all drugs or health problems that interact with zinc oxide.

-What are some things I need to know or do while I take Zinc Oxide?
+What are some things I need to know or do while I use Zinc Oxide Cream?

-- Tell all of your health care providers that you take zinc oxide.
+- Tell all of your health care providers that you use zinc oxide cream.
 This includes your doctors, nurses, pharmacists, and dentists.

-How is this medicine (Zinc Oxide) best taken?
+How is this Zinc Oxide Cream best used?

-Use zinc oxide as ordered by your doctor.
+Use zinc oxide cream as recommended by your doctor or health care provider.
 Read all information given to you.
 Follow all instructions closely.

 - Wash your hands before and after use.
 Do not wash your hands after use if putting this on your hand.